This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

 We love sweet corn on the cob at my house.
 We have had it grilled, smoked, put in the oven with the corn husk on and boiled.
-My kids love it and it definitely a good side dish that we have often.
+My kids love it and it definitely a good side dish recipe that we have often.

 I have discovered a new trick that brings out the sweetness of corn on the cob.
 You are going to be surprised how easy it is and you will never cook corn on the cob any other way.